COUNCIL MEETING MINUTES- Special Meeting May 3 2023

 Michelle Perry- CAO

-Mayor Gallant thanked everyone for coming to the meeting
+Mayor Gallant thanked everyone for coming.

-COUNCIL MEETING MINUTES- April 11 2023
+COUNCIL MEETING MINUTES- May 14 2024

 RURAL MUNICIPALITY OF MISCOUCHE